camenduru/awesome-z-image-turbo/README.md

 Here are applications where you can use the GPT-4o model to generate images:

+- **⚡️ [Z-Image](https://github.com/Tongyi-MAI/Z-Image):** An Efficient Image Generation Foundation Model with Single-Stream Diffusion Transformer.

-- **💬 [TostUI](https://github.com/camenduru/tostui):** This project is a collection of Docker-based web user interfaces designed to easily run various state-of-the-art generative AI models locally.
+- **🍞 [TostUI](https://github.com/camenduru/tostui):** This project is a collection of Docker-based web user interfaces designed to easily run various state-of-the-art generative AI models locally.
 It simplifies the deployment of these AI tools by packaging them into ready-to-use containers with accessible front-end controls.

 - **💬 [ChatGPT](https://chatgpt.com):** Official OpenAI product.
 Use GPT-4o to generate high-quality images with support for multiple styles and detailed control, suitable for creative expression and content creation.